deluge-torrent/deluge/deluge/ui/webui/static/images/16/readme.txt

-All images from the kde-oxygen set.
+images from the kde-oxygen set.
 See webui/scripts/copy_icons.py for mapping.

-See LICENCE for a list of icons not taken from oxygen.
+See LICENSE for a list of icons not taken from oxygen.